DarshanRaul94/Python-CLI-for-AWS-GCP/README.md

 - [x] Add loop to go back to main menu if back is pressed
     - [ ] Create fucntion which creates options maybe and then loop around
 - [ ] Integrate pytest to check if code is working
+    - [ ] Try on single aws s3 service
+    - [ ] Replicate on other services
+    - [ ] Use parametrize to create multiple scenarios
 - [x] Create Group function
 - [x] Delete User function
 - [x] Delete Group function